mogeb/thinkfirst/thinkfirst/content/about/_index.md

 draft: false
 ---

-Have you ever read a news article and wondered, "Who the *f* wrote this shit?"
+Learn to browse, consume, and share information critically and conscientiously

-We feel the same everyday.
 This project started off after a few discussions we had about the state of modern news.
-Every week we'll find the best zingers in the media and share them with annotations here.
-We're like two angry high school teachers giving naughty students an F on their report.
+Every weekday we'll find the best zingers in the media and share them with annotations.
+From best practices to ridiculously poor reporting—we're like two angry high school teachers giving naughty students an F on their report.

 Created by [@charlesgedeon](https://twitter.com/charlesgedeon) and [@mogeb88](https://twitter.com/mogeb88).
 Tweet at us!